Reviewed by Akshay Thaman, IP and Policy Lead | 12 September 2024

 New merged scheme R&D tax relief rate

-As explained above, the merged scheme will follow the RDEC payment model of an above-the-line expenditure credit at a rate of 20% for most businesses.
+As explained above, the merged scheme follows the RDEC payment model of an above-the-line expenditure credit at a rate of 20% for most businesses.
 However, the UK Government wants to reward the most R&D intensive businesses and incentivise those on the cusp of being R&D intensive to reach that threshold.
 Therefore, there is a second ‘scheme’ or ‘rate’ for loss-making R&D intensive businesses, called the Enhanced R&D Intensive Support (ERIS) scheme, that follows the previous SME calculation at a 14.5% rate.
 The threshold to meet the R&D intensity condition is at least 30% of a company’s total expenditure to be related to R&D.

 How the effective R&D tax relief rates will impact your business